PeterMarshall29/book1/_sources/intro.md

   dmath_double_inline: true
 ---

-# Welcome to a Jupyter Book for C++
+# Introducton to the C++ Programming Language

-This is my first attempt to explore jupyter book with c++

-NOTE - only the Hello World page has any real content - the others are only to test concept

-Working:
-Navigation and layout
-Code execution on lauch
-Live code exexution.

-Not Working:

-Some myst or other mark up failing in book but working in notebook.
+This book covers the introductory weeks of Computational Physics A - C++ programming basics at Loughbourough University.

+NOTE - We will transition to Visual Studio in week 3.

 ```{tableofcontents}
 ```